IBM/janusgraph-utils/doc/users_guide.md

 ### JanusGraphSchemaImporter

-This utility read GraphSON schema document and write to JanusGraph.
+This utility reads the GraphSON schema document and writes to JanusGraph.
 You can run JanusGraphSchemaImporter in two ways:
 - Using groovy script in JanusGraph gremlin console:
   After you build the project.
-You can see the groovy script under `target/groovy` and named `JanusGraphSchemaImporter.groovy`
+You can see the groovy script under `target/groovy` named `JanusGraphSchemaImporter.groovy`

   Usage:
   ```
   gremlin> graph = JanusGraphFactory.open('conf/janusgraph-cassandra-embedded-es.properties')